Hiluhree/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	+ All your code should be in the main function
 	+ You can only use putchar four times maximum in your code
 	+ You are not allowed to use any variable of type char
++ Task 10: [Inventing is a combination of brains and materials.
+The more brains you use, the less material you need](): A Write a program that prints all possible different combinations of two digits.

+	+ Numbers must be separated by ,, followed by a space
+	+ The two digits must be different
+	+ 01 and 10 are considered the same combination of the two digits 0 and 1
+	+ Print only the smallest combination of two digits
+	+ Numbers should be printed in ascending order, with two digits
+	+ You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+	+ You can only use putchar five times maximum in your code
+	+ You are not allowed to use any variable of type char
+	+ All your code should be in the main function